thi-ng/umbrella/packages/units/README.md

 ## About

-Extensible SI unit creation, conversions, quantities & calculations (incl. ~170 predefined units & constants).
+Extensible SI unit creation, conversions, quantities & calculations (incl.
+List-like DSL and ~170 predefined units & constants).

 All unit definitions, quantities & conversions are based on the SI unit system & concepts described here: